Mahama begs for Sam George

 General Secretary of the NDC, Johnson Asiedu Nketia, urged the people to forge ahead to retain the NDC in the constituency by voting for Sam George and President Mahama.

-According to him, the electorate in the area are the cause of the bad blood between the incumbent MP, E.T Mensah and Mr George.
+According to him, the electorate in the area are creating the bad blood between the incumbent MP, E.T Mensah and Mr George.

 The NDC aspirant, who also addressed the gathering, was optimistic of victory in the December polls.